 - Add eggs and 40 g of the water and knead/1 min.
 Transfer dough onto a silicone bread mat or work surface and shape into a ball.
 Cover with plastic wrap and set aside for a minimum of 10 minutes.
 Clean and dry mixing bowl.

-- Divide dough into 4 equal portions and use a pasta machine to roll out (see Tips).
+- Divide dough into 4 equal portions and use a pasta machine to roll out (see Notes).
 Cut into tagliatelle.
 Use cornflour to dust the dough if it becomes sticky.

 - Place approx. 2L water and remaining 1 teaspoon salt into a large saucepan and bring to the boil.
 Working in batches, cook pasta for 2-3 minutes, or until al dente.
 Use simmering basket to drain pasta and transfer into a thermal serving bowl or other large bowl and cover to keep warm.